 This Spring is not only bringing us beautiful flowers but also a multitude of cicadas.
 Brood X, a group of cicadas that emerges every seventeen years, will arise and take over several states, including counties in Georgia this year.
 The last time Brood X made an appearance was in 2004.
-Any Pest details everything you need to know about their soon to be arrival.
+Lookout Pest Control, formerly Any Pest Inc., details everything you need to know about their soon to be arrival.

 What Are Cicadas?